mdedetrich/utforsca/README.md

 # utforsca: Utils for scala

-[utforsca] is a collection of utils that I have personally deemed incredibly useful for scala.
+[utforsca][1] is a collection of utils that I have personally deemed incredibly useful for scala.
 The project follows these principles in regards to what gets added

-* Small: Utils that are added are small, utforsca isn't designed to be a kitchen sink library that implements every single use case.
+* Small: Utils that are added are small, [utforsca][1] isn't designed to be a kitchen sink library that implements every single use case.
 Utils are only added if they are deemed as necessary (often because they are not possible in Scala )
 * Clean and Simple: The Utils that are added are designed to be very simple, clean and easy to use.
-In other words, the utils are designed to leverage scala as much as possible. [utforsca] is not designed to be [scalaz], the utils being added aren't meant to be as generic as some other libraries (possibly being restrictive on purpose), they are designed to be easy to pick up and use
+In other words, the utils are designed to leverage scala as much as possible. [utforsca][1] is not designed to be [scalaz][2], the utils being added aren't meant to be as generic as some other libraries (possibly being restrictive on purpose), they are designed to be easy to pick up and use
-* Easy to maintain: Because of the the previous two points, [utforsca] is designed to be easy/trivial to maintain.
-API changes occurances are to happen as minimal as possible (ideally never)
+* Easy to maintain: Because of the the previous two points, [utforsca][1] is designed to be easy/trivial to maintain.
+API changes occurrences are to happen as minimal as possible (ideally never)

 # Installation